 "Reunion" is the trio Jim Pike, Gary Pike, and Ric de Azevedo.
 Jim was the organizer and a founding member of the famed "Lettermen" in 1960 with Bobby Engemann and Tony Butala.
 Jim's younger brother Gary joined the "Lettermen" replacing retiring Bobby Engemann in 1967.
 Jim retired from the Lettermen in 1975.
 In 1983, Jim and Bobby invited Ric to join them in creating "Reunion."
 In 1997 Gary joined Reunion replacing Bobby Engemann once again.

 Jim was born November 6, 1936 in St. Louis, Missouri and was raised in Idaho Falls, Twin Falls, and Salmon, Idaho.
 Jim left the Lettermen in 1975 because he lost his voice.
 He spoke in whispers for years that followed.
 The doctors told him he would never sing again.
 In 1982, he was called to be a councilor to the bishop of his ward who happened to be Ric's brother Lex de Azevedo.
 But Jim was afraid to speak at the pulpit because of his voice.
 His stake president promised him that as long as he was serving the Lord he would be understood.
 When Jim first stood to address the ward as the new councilor, to his surprise, his voice opened up and he spoke in rich normal tones.
 His wife Sue started crying, and it was a testimony builder for all.
 From this experience, Jim was encouraged to sing again.
 Jim and Sue have one daughter Kelly who is autistic, but also sings beautifully.
-They live in Big Bear Lake, California.
+They have recently moved from Big Bear Lake, California to Prescott, Arizona.

 Gary was born July 31, 1944 in Twin Falls, Idaho and raised in Idaho Falls and Salmon, Idaho.
 Gary and his wife Sharon had three children.
 Sharon was later diagnosed with Leukemia.
 Gary prayed intensely and faithfully for her life, but she died on July 5, 2004.
 Some of Gary's unbelieving friends chided him with questions like, "What do you think of God now?"
 Gary responded that he was accepting of Heavenly Father's decision to take her; he realized that she was needed on the other side.
 Gary further stated that for those who believe in God, the sting of death is a little easier to accept because we realize that we will be reunited later.
 Sue later introduced Gary to Becky while visiting Jim and Sue's ward.
 Gary and Becky were married in 2005.
 Becky has 5 adult children from a previous marriage, the youngest is attending BYU Idaho.
 Gary and Becky live in Sun Valley Hills, California.